 The GWPORS is administered by the Montana Public Employee Retirement Administration (MPERA).
 It is a multiple-employer, cost-sharing defined benefit plan established in 1963, and governed by Title 19, chapters 2 & 8, MCA.
 Benefits are established by state law and can only be amended by the Legislature.
-The GWPORS provides retirement, disability and death benefits to plan members and their beneficiaries.
+The GWPORS provides retirement, disability and death benefits to those employed as game wardens, warden supervisory personnel, or state peace officers, and their beneficiaries.
 Member rights are vested after five years of service.